-When the Van Sweringen Company declared bankruptcy in February 1936, oversight of its reorganization by the U. S. Bankruptcy Court prevented the sale of its unsold lots.
-In 1937, a syndicate headed by financier Robert R. Young purchased the Van Sweringens' remaining assets.
-He planned to consolidate the Van Sweringens' railroad holdings and sell off the real estate.
-Known as "the populist of Wall Street," Young announced he would to allow affordable Cape Cod or ranch-style homes to be built, two styles distinctly out of keeping with the rest of the architecture in Shaker Heights.
-Fearful of the lowering of architectural and building standards, city council passed an emergency ordinance barring alteration or construction of buildings that would "destroy the value of neighboring realty."
+When the Van Sweringen Company declared bankruptcy in February 1936, oversight of its reorganization by the U.S. Bankruptcy Court prevented the sale of its unsold lots.25 In 1937, a syndicate headed by financier Robert R. Young purchased the Van Sweringens' remaining assets.
+He planned to consolidate the Van Sweringens' railroad holdings and sell off the real estate.26 Known as "the populist of Wall Street," Young announced he would allow affordable Cape Cod or ranch-style homes to be built.
+These two styles were distinctly out of keeping with the rest of the architecture in Shaker Heights.27 Fearful of lowering architectural and building standards, city council passed an emergency ordinance barring alteration or construction of buildings that would "destroy the value of neighboring realty."28